joshuaavalon/warehouse/README.md

 Note that you still need to migrate PostgreSQL database first.
 Please refer to the server document.

+There are also some sample data in `data` for you to upload via the upload function.

 ## Known Issues

-As this application is built in a short time, edge cases, error handling,
+As this application is built in a short time, edge cases and error handling is not optimal.

 [actions-badge]: https://github.com/joshuaavalon/warehouse/workflows/Main/badge.svg
 [actions]: https://github.com/joshuaavalon/warehouse/actions